Computational biology & molecular dynamics modeling

 Key words

-3D Modeling; Simulation of the molecular dynamics; Recognition and affinity; Proteins and complex molecular; Intrinsic disorder and transition; Allosteric regulation; Mutation and cancer; Mutation and neurodegenerative diseases; Drug resistance; Stochastic models; Machine learning
+3D Modeling; Simulation of the molecular dynamics; Stochastic models; Machine learning; Recognition and affinity; Proteins and complex molecular; Intrinsic disorder and transition; Allosteric regulation; Mutation and cancer; Mutation and blood diseases; Drug resistance;

 Applications